DapperDante/web-api-ts/README.md

 - **jest**: Delightful JavaScript testing framework for writing and running tests.
 - **jsonwebtoken**: Library to generate and verify JSON Web Tokens for authentication and authorization.
 - **winston**: Versatile logging library for Node.js, used for logging application events and errors.
+- **cors**: Middleware to enable Cross-Origin Resource Sharing, allowing your API to be accessed from different domains.
+- **zod**: TypeScript-first schema declaration and validation library.

 ## Middlewares